geeks-accelerator/sqlxmigrate/README.md

 - PostgreSQL

-### Mysql support:
+### Additional database support:
-Need to determine a plan to abstract the database logic for creating and selecting tables that currently is buried in sqlxmigrate_test.go
+Need to determine a plan to abstract the schema logic currently defined in sqlxmigrate_test.go on a driver basis.
+The sql statement for creating a table in postgres, differs from MySql, etc.

 ## Installing